EPA Methylene Chloride Ban: What You Need To Know

 Its powerful properties make it a very commonly-used laboratory solvent, especially in pharmaceutical and university labs.
 In these settings, scientists favor DCM because it is a polar aprotic solvent with a low boiling point—making it ideal for extraction, synthesis, and purification processes.

 Studies have repeatedly shown that methylene chloride use has both acute and chronic effects on those who directly interact with it—but the substance can impact anyone even simply passing through the general area in which the chemical is being used.
 These adverse effects can mean damage to the central nervous system, heart, and liver.
 On top of this, DCM exposure increases the risk of cancer in users and consumers.
+So it's easy to conclude that methylene chloride is bad for you—which is why there is a federal methylene chloride ban.

-Road to a Federal Ban
+Road to a Federal Methylene Chloride Ban

 In 2022, the final risk evaluation was released—announcing that the administration found unreasonable risk of injury to human health.
 On May 8, 2024, the EPA issued the Methylene Chloride Regulation under TSCA, and on July 8, 2024, the Final Rule on the Regulation of Methylene Chloride, also known as the Methylene Chloride Rule, went into effect.